 SurfEasy VPN has custom apps for Windows, Mac (2 different versions), iOS, Android, Amazon Phone, and browser extensions for Chrome and Opera.
 To be honest, instead of two Mac apps we would prefer a Linux or Router app, but what can you do.

-Having two Mac apps is kind of a strange decision – let’s start there.
-The reason for the two different apps is unclear, but it might have something to do with SurfEasy wanting to try a new design.
+The reason for the two different Mac apps is unclear, but it might have something to do with SurfEasy wanting to try a new design.
 We must say it looks a lot better than the white-background older look.
 That’s not the only difference though:

 - You can download the first app from the SurfEasy website, whereas the second is only available on the Mac App Store.

 Usually, VPN service providers will specify what type of IPSec their app uses.
 Most likely it’s either L2TP/IPSec or IKEv2/IPSec.
 In this case, it’s unclear, so we are skeptical about the security of this Mac app, especially since the last update to 1.0.2 version was July 2018.

 SurfEasyVPN Android and iOS are nothing much to write about.
-As a matter of fact, it might make more sense to use SurfEasy on Android because you might be able to offset the lack of a kill switch by using the Android native Always-on VPN app.
+It might make more sense to use SurfEasy on Android because you might be able to offset the lack of a kill switch by using the Android native Always-on VPN app.

 SurfEasy VPN for Netflix

 As a side note, we had no issues using SurfEasy VPN to watch BBC iPlayer during our initial test but failed to stream any content this time.
 It comes with no surprise as BBC iPlayer is quite a notorious platform in terms of blocking.
-Perhaps it’s good for some other streaming services as well.

 SurfEasy VPN for Torrenting